cardano-on-the-road/crypto-payments-test/README.md

 ## Assumptions

+* Jsons are in `DATA` folder.
 * Deposited balances are calculated: `receive transactions - send transactions`.
 * Transactions of categories `immature` and `generate` are omitted.
 * A registered customer has been associated with a single bitcoin address.
 * A deposit is valid when it has at least 6 confirmations and is associated with a known customer.
 * Confirmations are not verified for deposits without reference.
+* Files are not digested after they have been readed.

 ## What could be improved
 * In this model, a customer has a single BTC address.
 The application should handle multiple addresses for every account.